 You can securely share copies of passwords and other items you’ve saved in 1Password with anyone, even if they don’t use 1Password.

-Select an item, click in the item’s details, then choose Share.
+Select an item, then click Share in the item’s details.

 You’ll get a unique link that you can send to others.
 You can choose when the link expires and who can access it.